-- (a) Coverage is provided for a Health Intervention provided during an office visit with a psychiatrist, psychologist or other Provider licensed to provide psychiatric or substance use disorder treatment. - (b) Coverage is provided for a Health Intervention at a licensed psychiatric or substance use disorder treatment facility and accredited by the Joint Commission (TJC) or the Commission on Accreditation of Rehabilitation Facilities (CARF International). - (c) Coverage for counseling or treatment of marriage, family or child relationship dysfunction is only covered if the dysfunction is due to a condition defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association. - (11) Therapy Services.
+- (a) Coverage is provided for a Health Intervention provided during an office visit with a psychiatrist, psychologist or other Provider licensed to provide psychiatric or Substance Use Disorder treatment. - (b) Coverage is provided for a Health Intervention at a licensed psychiatric or Substance Use Disorder Treatment Center and accredited by the Joint Commission (TJC) or the Commission on Accreditation of Rehabilitation Facilities (CARF International). - (c) Coverage for counseling or treatment of marriage, family or child relationship dysfunction is only covered if the dysfunction is due to a condition defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.

+- (11) Therapy Services.
 Coverage is provided for inpatient and outpatient therapy services when performed or prescribed by a Physician.
 Such therapy services include physical, occupational, and speech therapy.
 Such therapy services shall include services provided for developmental delay, developmental speech or language disorder, developmental coordination disorder and mixed developmental disorder.
 Therapy services must be performed by an appropriate registered physical, occupational or speech-language therapist licensed by the appropriate State Licensing Board. - (12) Standard Preventive Care.
-Standard Preventive Care shall be provided as required by applicable law if provided by an In-Network Provider.
-Standard Preventive Care includes services with an "A" or "B" rating from the United States Preventive Services Task Force.
+Standard Preventive Care shall be provided as required by applicable law.
+Standard Preventive Care includes services with an "A" or "B" rating from the United States Preventive Services Task Force, immunizations recommended by the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC), and preventive care and screenings within the comprehensive guidelines supported by the Health Resources and Services Administration (HRSA), unless state law provides a greater benefit.
+The Plan must provide coverage for published-recommendations for the Plan Year that begins on or after the date that is one year after the date a recommendation is published.